Legal situation for foreign buyers in Sri Lanka

 Special attention should be directed to the Galle Fort.
 The World Heritage Site is the by far most sophisticated touristic spot in Sri Lanka.
 Many foreigners have bought and renovated villas there - a very costly hobby that seems to be profitable nevertheless.

-Nightlive you find in Unawatuna and much less in Hikkaduwa.
+Nightlife you find in Unawatuna and much less in Hikkaduwa.
 Large size hotels are located in Bentota, Aluthgama, Beruwela and much less in Hikkaduwa.

 The areas